 Covington village is a utopia, but the film opens with a tragedy, the death of 7 year-old Daniel Nicholson, and the question: “Did we make the right decision to settle here?”
 The villagers have chosen to sequester themselves from “the Towns,” which are “wicked places where wicked people live.”
-In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the untimely death of Daniel Nicholson.
+In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the death of a child.

-This dilemma prompts Lucius Hunt (Joaquin Phoenix) to approach the village Elders with a request to travel to the Towns in order to bring medicines back to the Village.
+This dilemma prompts Lucius Hunt (Joaquin Phoenix) to approach the village Elders with a request to travel to the Towns in order to bring medicines to the Village.
 He is denied, however, because the villagers never leave Covington — not only because the Towns are wicked, but because monstrous Creatures inhabit the forest that encircles the Village and hides it from the outside world.

-Toward the end of the film, Lucius finds himself in the same position young Daniel had been in prior to the beginning of the film: he is in need of medicine from the Towns, without the application of which, he will die.
+Toward the end of the film, Lucius finds himself in the same position as young Daniel: he is in need of medicine from the Towns; without them, he will die.
 The difference, however, is that Lucius has been intentionally and maliciously stabbed.
 He is the victim of a crime rather than of ‘natural’ illness or accident.

 Before sending Ivy into the Forest, Mr Walker entrusts her with the Elders’ secret: the Creatures beyond the border are “only a farce.”
 And this is the great philosophical struggle of the film.
 The Elders depend upon fear and deception to achieve and maintain their utopia, their vision of the good life.